safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This fundamentally different way of representing tokens is how safecoins can be transferred so quickly and with such high confidence.
 The transfer mechanism of safecoin is quite different to that of bitcoin.

-A safecoin is a special package of data (called structured data) which contains details of the current owner and the previous owner.
+A safecoin is a special package of data (called mutable data) which contains details of the current owner (among other things).
 To transfer ownership of that coin, the current owner must verify their ownership (similar to a signature in a bitcoin transaction).
-If they own the coin, they are allowed to change the data for the coin's current owner to be the new owner.
+If they own the coin, they are allowed to change the data for the coin's current owner to the new owner.
 The 'current owner' of a safecoin is like the utxo of a bitcoin transaction.
-The 'previous owner' is like the input that generated the utxo.
-Safecoins ownership can be traced back to only the current and previous owners, whereas bitcoins ownership can be traced back to the initial generation, which may include hundreds or thousands of owners.
+Safecoins ownership can be traced only to the current owner, whereas bitcoins ownership can be traced back to the initial generation, which may include hundreds or thousands of owners.

 Transferring safecoin is a single atomic data event on the safe network.
 Once completed, it stays that way until the new owner decides to change it.
 There is no way it can be reversed, unlike bitcoin which can have changes to the mempool or even orphaned blocks.